preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/tasks-tab-authoring-processes/index.rst

-The Tasks tab - authoring processes in Omnia 7.0
+The Tasks tab - authoring processes in Omnia v7
 ==================================================

+This page descibes how this works in Omnia 7.0 and later.

 Here you can create a To Do list for the process or process step.